Invariants of relatively generic structures on normal surface singularities

 \end{proof}

-We could also prove the previous theorem by using a similar technique as in the proof of the following theorem, however the previous proof could be done in a purely combinatorial way and is a prototype of proofs for other problems regarding general surface singularities.
+\begin{remark} We could also prove the previous theorem by using a similar technique as in the proof of the following Theorem\ref{moreg}.
+However we preferred the previous proof, as it could be done in a purely combinatorial way and is a prototype of proofs for other problems regarding general surface singularities.
 For example we determine the base point structure of natural line bundles in section 7 with the same method. \end{remark}

-The statements of the previous theorem are enough to compute the geometric genus or the analytic Poincaré series of the large singularity $\tX$ but we also need the following theorem, which is in some way sharper, to compute all the cohomologies of natural line bundles of generic singularities in a following manuscript.